Pigeon post: Early history

 As a method of communication, it is likely as old as the ancient Persians, from whom the art of training the birds probably came.
 The Romans used pigeon messengers to aid their military over 2000 years ago.
 Frontinus said that Julius Caesar used pigeons as messengers in his conquest of Gaul.
 The Greeks conveyed the names of the victors at the Olympic Games to their various cities by this means.

 Naval chaplain Henry Teonge (c.
 1620–1690) describes in his diary a regular pigeon postal service being used by merchants between İskenderun and Aleppo in the Levant.
 The Mughals also used messenger pigeons.

-Before the telegraph, this method of communication was used extensively by stockbrokers and financiers.
+Before the telegraph, this method of communication was used extensively in the financial field.
 The Dutch government established a civil and military system in Java and Sumatra early in the 19th century, the birds being obtained from Baghdad.
 In 1851, the German-born Paul Julius Reuter opened an office in the City of London which transmitted stock market quotations between London and Paris via the new Calais to Dover cable.
 Reuter had previously used pigeons to fly stock prices between Aachen and Brussels, a service that operated for a year until a gap in the telegraph link was closed.

 Details of the employment of pigeons during the siege of Paris in 1870–71 led to a revival in the training of pigeons for military purposes.
 Numerous societies were established for keeping pigeons of this class in all important European countries; and, in time, various governments established systems of communication for military purposes by pigeon post.
-After pigeon post between military fortresses had been thoroughly tested, attention was turned to its use for naval purposes, to send messages to ships in nearby waters.
+After the pigeon post between military fortresses had been thoroughly tested, attention was turned to its use for naval purposes, to send messages to ships in nearby waters.
 It was also used by news agencies and private individuals at various times.
 Governments in several countries established lofts of their own.
-Laws were passed making the destruction of such pigeons a serious offense; premiums to stimulate efficiency were offered to private societies, and rewards given for destruction of birds of prey.
+Laws were passed making the destruction of such pigeons a serious offense; premiums to stimulate efficiency were offered to private societies, and rewards given for the destruction of birds of prey.
 Before the advent of radio, pigeons were used by newspapers to report yacht races, and some yachts were actually fitted with lofts.

 During the establishment of formal pigeon post services, the registration of all birds was introduced.
-At the same time, in order to hinder the efficiency of the systems of foreign countries, difficulties were placed in the way of the importation of their birds for training, and in a few cases falcons were specially trained to interrupt the service war-time, the Germans having set the example by employing hawks against the Paris pigeons in 1870–71.
+At the same time, in order to hinder the efficiency of the systems of foreign countries, difficulties were placed in the way of the importation of their birds for training, and in a few cases falcons were specially trained to interrupt the service during war, the Germans having set the example by employing hawks against the Paris pigeons in 1870–71.
 No satisfactory method of protecting the weaker birds seems to have been developed, though the Chinese formerly provided their pigeons with whistles and bells to scare away birds of prey.